4d/docs/website/translated_docs/es/WebServer/gettingStarted.md

 1. Launch your 4D application and create a new, empty 4D project.
 2. In the **Run** menu, select **Start Web Server**.

-That's all!
+¡Eso es todo!
 The web server is started (you can see that the menu item has become **Stop Web Server**).
 It is now ready to handle requests.
 To check it, we'll display the default home page.

 ### Displaying the default home page